larsrh/website/topics/crdt/06-time.md

   <img src="/img/topics/crdt/lamport-clock.svg" class="img-fluid" alt="see text below for a description">
 </div>

-Let's unpack this, since there's a lot going on there.
+Let's unpack this since there's a lot going on there.

 We have three nodes, called _A_, _B_, and _C_.
 Each event in this diagram has a number assigned to it in a little box, which we can ignore for now.